PMBio/spaceTree/docs/tutorials/cell-state-clone-mapping.md

+---
+title: "Cell State and Clone Mapping to 10x Visium with spaceTree"
+nav_order: 1
+parent: Tutorials
+---

 # Cell State and Clone Mapping to 10x Visium with spaceTree

 This tutorial is based on public data from Janesick et al. 2023: [High resolution mapping of the tumor microenvironment using integrated single-cell, spatial and in situ analysis](https://www.nature.com/articles/s41467-023-43458-x).